-Velocity tracking for super-resolution ultrasound imaging
+Velocity estimation for ultrasound imaging

 Opposing flows can be separated by velocity tracking.